sede-open/pyELQ/CONTRIBUTING.md

 through the command line `pytest .`, use the `--cov-report term-missing` flag to show which lines are missing in the coverage.
 All test are required to pass before merging into main.

-Whenever we merge new code into main, the release version gets automatically incremented as a micro version update.
+Whenever we merge new code into main, we increase the version of the package manually.
-Minor and major version releases need to be labeled manually.
 Version release convention used is major.minor.micro.

 # Notice